-The text for this course is Calculus, 4th ed., by Stewart.
+The text for this course is Calculus, 9th ed., by Thomas and Finney.
 The text is required, since you will be assigned both reading and homework problems from the book.
 You may also wish to purchase the study guide for the text.
 In addition, I may also be lecturing from various other sources, so class attendance and participation is necessary for successful mastery of the material.

 Though not required, you may find a scientific calculator quite useful.
-You may use any type of calculator for all homework assignments.
-You may use standard scientific calculators for quizzes, but not graphing or programmable calculators.
-Departmental policy states that no calculators may be used for examinations.
+You may use calculators for all homework assignments.
+Unless expressly told otherwise, standard scientific calculators may be used for quizzes and exams as well, though graphing and programmable calculators may not.

 If you have any questions, you may contact me during my office hours or make an appointment.
-Extra copies of handouts are available at the Web page listed above.
+Extra copies of handouts are available outside 511 Ewing.

-Please turn off portable phones, pagers, etc. before entering the classroom.
 You may bring a tape recorder with you to class, if you wish; however, unattended tape recorders will not be permitted.
 There will be no makeup classes for snow days.